-The Trump National Golf Club in Bedminster, New Jersey now known as President Trump’s Summer White House occupies 535 acres of rambling countryside in central New Jersey, 45 minutes away from New York City.
-Most of the property was once the private estate of John DeLorean, the auto industry playboy whose stainless-steel car is remembered best in its role as a time machine in Back to the Future.
+The Trump National Golf Club in Bedminster, New Jersey now known as President Trump’s former Summer White House that occupies 535 acres of rambling countryside in central New Jersey.
+Just 45 minutes west of New York City, most of the property was once the estate of John DeLorean, the auto industry playboy whose stainless-steel car is remembered best in its role as the time machine in Back to the Future.
 Trump purchased the property in 2002 for about $35 million, and it opened as a golf club in 2004.
 The home, once known as Lamington House has a new name, the Summer White House.
+Let’s learn some great local history.

 Brief History of Bedminster Township, New Jersey

-Nestled behind New Jersey’s second Watchung Mountain, the town of Bedminster was chartered by King George II in 1749.
-Neighbored by Bridgewater to the South and Bernards Township to the East, Bedminster early settlers were mostly Dutch, migrating mostly from New Amsterdam to seek their fortunes.
-Migration increased after the British took over New Amsterdam moving from present day Brooklyn and Queens.
+Nestled behind New Jersey’s second Watchung Mountain, the town of Bedminster, New Jersey was chartered by King George II in 1749.
+Neighbored by Bridgewater to the South and Bernards Township (Basking Ridge) to the East, Bedminster early settlers were mostly Dutch, migrating mostly from New Amsterdam to seek their fortunes in farming, grist and saw milling and to spread out.
+Migration increased after the British took over New Amsterdam moving from present day Brooklyn and Queens, New York.

 Packed stone and dirt roads allow for equestrian activities to continue today.
 A complex horse bridal path system still exists today.
 And not to forget, one of the most important institutions came to Bedminster with the Essex Hunt Club, home to the Fox Hounds, one of the most prestigious clubs in the country.